CoNLL-U format

 .

-Unfortunately, the bracket notation in the feature value name is in conflict with other usages of brackets in Grew syntax.
+Unfortunately, the bracket notation in the feature value name conflicts with other uses of brackets in Grew syntax.

-In Grew, the bracket notation is replaced by an alternative one with a double underscore: The (S)UD feature name Number[psor]
+In Grew, the bracket notation is replaced by an alternative notation using double underscore: The (S)UD feature name Number[psor]

 is written Number__psor